Updated August, 2019

 Profitability is measured with income and expenses.
 Income is money generated from the activities of the business.
 For example, if crops and livestock are produced and sold, income is generated.
 However, money coming into the business from activities like borrowing money do not create income.
 This is simply a cash transaction between the business and the lender to generate cash for operating the business or buying assets.

-Profitability is measured with an “income statement”.
+Profitability is measured with an "income statement".
 This is essentially a listing of income and expenses during a period of time (usually a year) for the entire business.
-Decision Tool Income Statement - Short Form, is used to do a simple income statement analysis.
+Information File Your Farm Income Statement includes - a simple income statement analysis.
 An Income Statement is traditionally used to measure profitability of the business for the past accounting period.
-However, a “pro forma income statement” measures projected profitability of the business for the upcoming accounting period.
+However, a "pro forma income statement" measures projected profitability of the business for the upcoming accounting period.
 A budget may be used when you want to project profitability for a particular project or a portion of a business.

 Reasons for Computing Profitability